Modifying Your Mustang's Suspension For Performance & Comfort

 The last components to be examined are the stabilizer bar end-links.
 What are these end-links?
 They attach the front stabilizer bar to the lower control arm, one on each side.
 Often overlooked, these simple components can play a big role in handling and overall feel over the car.
 Over time, the stock bushings wear and the links themselves can even break.
 Replacing these with a simple OE replacement kit is highly recommended.
 If you’re looking for a slighter stiffer, better performing ride, opt for a kit with polyurethane bushings.

-Replacing the Big Three (struts, coil springs and end-links) up front, using any of the parts listed, are guaranteed to give your car a whole new ride – even if you have selected simple OE replacement components.
+Replacing the Big Three (struts, coil springs and end-links) up front, using any of the parts listed, are guaranteed to give your Fox Body a whole new ride – even if you have selected simple OE replacement components.
 Any of the above parts will make a capable road machine; fun to drive but uncompromising in comfort.
-If you’re looking to go one step further and take your road warrior to a track monster, check out the next section: Part 2: Building a track monster.
+If you’re looking to go one step further and take your road warrior to a track monster, check out the next section: Fox Body Suspension Pt.
+2 - Building For Performance.